Common Pneumoconiosis Causes

 Many traditional treatments that are available alleviate the symptoms that pneumoconiosis causes, but do not do much to slow the progression of the disease.
 However, while cellular therapy cannot reverse existing lung damage, it does have the potential to relieve inflammation, slow the progression of the disease, and improve a patient’s quality of life.

-At the Lung Institute, we offer cellular therapy to help our patients Breathe EasierTM.
+At the Lung Health Institute, we offer cellular therapy to help our patients Breathe EasierTM.
 Our caring team can help you determine if cellular therapy might be right for you.
-To learn more, contact the Lung Institute at 888-745-6697.
+To learn more, contact the Lung Health Institute at 888-745-6697.